 Complaints to the Legal Ombudsman

-If, within 8 weeks of making the complaint to us, you feel that the complaint has not been resolved to your satisfaction, you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
-The Ombudsman is not ordinarily able to consider your complaint until it has first been investigated by Chambers.
+If you are unhappy with the outcome of our investigation and you fall within their jurisdiction you may take up your complaint with the Legal Ombudsman, the independent complaints body for complaints about lawyers, at the conclusion of our consideration of your complaint.
+The Ombudsman is not able to consider your complaint until it has first been investigated by Chambers.
 Please note the timeframe for referral of complaints to the Ombudsman as set out at paragraph 2 above.

 If you are not the barrister’s client and are unhappy with the outcome of our investigation then please contact the Bar Standards Board at:

 Telephone number: 0207 6111 444